 Advantages of a Single Dental Implant

-When you compare an implant restored dental crown to a dental bridge or partial dentures, the implant offers many more advantages.
-The adjacent teeth do not need to be prepared as they will have to be with a dental bridge.
-A bridge is made up of two dental crowns with a pontic in between them and they are fused together.
-The two crowns will be attached to the ground down teeth.
+When you compare an implant-restored dental crown to a dental bridge or partial dentures, the implant offers many more advantages.
+The adjacent teeth don’t need preparation as they would with a dental bridge.
+A bridge is two dental crowns with a pontic in between them that are fused together.
+The two crowns attach to the ground-down teeth.
 With an implant crown, the two teeth are left alone, undamaged.

 A dental implant will replace the missing tooth’s root.
 This is a huge benefit when you compare implants to other options.
-With bridges and dentures, the jaw bone will not be stimulated and will slowly begin to deteriorate.
-With an implant crown, the implant post is surgically placed in the jawbone thus stimulating it and preventing bone loss.
+With bridges and dentures, the jaw bone receives no stimulation and will slowly begin to deteriorate.
+With an implant crown, the surgeon places the implant post in the jawbone, thus stimulating it and preventing bone loss.

 An implant crown is the most stable, natural-looking, and functioning option available today.
 If a patient chooses to use a partial denture, it will not function like a natural tooth.
-There are many types of food that must be avoided and they are known to slip around in the mouth.
-These dental restorations also use metal clasps to hold them in place which is often seen while smiling or speaking.
+These patients avoid many types of food that aren’t able to be digested properly with dentures.
+Partials also slip around in the mouth.
+Metal clasps hold these dental restorations into place.
+It’s easy to see them when you’re smiling or speaking.
 With the implant option, there are little to no food restrictions and the crown will blend in naturally with the surrounding teeth.